usecannon/cannon/packages/website/content/docs.md

 ### run

 The `run` action executes a custom script.
-This script is passed a [ChainBuilder](https://github.com/usecannon/cannon/blob/main/packages/builder/src/builder.ts#L72) object as parameter.
+This script is passed a [ChainBuilder](https://github.com/usecannon/cannon/blob/main/packages/builder/src/builder.ts#L72) object as parameter. **Use the provider in the chain builder object when interacting with your deployment.**

 **Required Inputs**